Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Relating to a particular season of the year.
 **Sentence:** Many agricultural jobs are seasonal, dependent on planting and harvest periods.
 **Conversation:**
-A – Is farming work available year-round?
+A – Is farming work available year-round
 B – No, it’s mostly seasonal, with peak times during planting and harvest.

 ---